 6. How old do you have to be to get a credit card?

-7. How do I apply for a credit card?
+7. How do I apply for a credit card in my own name?

-If you’re considering applying for a credit card, begin by researching different options to determine which would be best suited for you.
-Select a card that will meet your needs, and make sure to have all your information ready to fill out the application.
+If you’re considering applying for a credit card, begin by researching the different options available to you.
+Once you’ve found a card that will meet your needs, you can gather the necessary information needed for the application.
 You will need to know your social security number and all of your contact information.
-If you need any help filling out your application, don’t hesitate to ask for help from a parent or trusted adult who has been through the process before.
+If you need any help filling out your application, don’t hesitate to ask a parent or trusted adult who has been through the process before.